-- AOS payment connector
+- Payment connector

 Retail deployable package

-Steps to create a Retail deployable package
+Steps to create a retail deployable package

 - Customize or add functionality to the Retail stack.

-- After all the settings have been specified on Customization.settings file under Retail SDK\BuildTools folder, run msbuild /t:rebuild on the root of the Retail SDK folder using the VS dev command prompt tool to generate the retail deployable packages.
-Before building the package, place all the customized assemblies to Retail SDK\References folder and also place the modified config files like commerceruntime.config, CommerceRuntime.MPOSOffline.config, dllhost.exe.config to the Retail SDK\Assets folder.
+- After all the settings have been specified in the Customization.settings file in the ...\Retail SDK\BuildTools folder, run msbuild /t:rebuild on the root of the Retail SDK folder.
+You can use either the MSBuild build tool or the Microsoft Visual Studio developer command-line tool to generate the retail deployable packages.
+Before you build the package, put all the customized assemblies in the ...\Retail SDK\References folder.
+Additionally, put the modified configuration files, such as CommerceRuntime.Ext.config, CommerceRuntime.MPOSOffline.Ext.config, HardwareStation.Extension.config, and RetailProxy.MPOSOffline.ext.config, in the ...\Retail SDK\Assets folder.